-- 5. The year end forecast is a favourable variance of £103,000. - 6.
-Land Charges are reporting an unfavourable forecast of £48,000 due to income expectations being below a challenging target. - 7.
+- 5. The year end forecast is a favourable variance of £108,000. - 6.
+Land Charges are reporting an unfavourable forecast of £74,000 due to income expectations being below a challenging target. - 7.
 Savings expected from IT Development are not now expected to be achieved in 2017/18 and an adverse positon of £51,000 is forecast.

 - 8. Car Park income has given rise to a favourable variance but this is offset by additional expenditure for equipment in relation to the Bradbourne car park reducing the expected year end positon to £63,000 favourable. - 9.
 Business Rates have been paid for property in Swanley that we are holding for future development and this has given rise to an unfavourable variance of £30,000. - 10.
-Savings are expected in relation to support and operating expenses for Argyle Road as a result of staff vacancies and electricity savings following the installation of LED lighting; a favourable variance totalling £55,000 has been forecast. - 11.
-Savings on salaries arising from staff turnover are now expected to exceed the vacancy savings budget by £40,000. - 12.
-The Council no longer belongs to the West Kent Equalities arrangement, realising a favourable variance of £19,000. - 13.
+Savings are expected in relation to support and operating expenses for Argyle Road as a result of staff vacancies and electricity savings following the installation of LED lighting; a favourable variance totalling £65,000 has been forecast. - 11.
+Income from the sale of glass recyclate is currently below profile, with an adverse variance of £20,000 being forecast. - 12.
+Savings on salaries arising from staff turnover are now expected to exceed the vacancy savings budget by £46,000. - 13.
+The Council no longer belongs to the West Kent Equalities arrangement, realising a favourable variance of £19,000. - 14.
 The Trading account is forecast to deliver an overall surplus of £154,000 which is £40,000 better than the original budget.
-Expenditure is currently £99,000 below profile, offset by some underperforming areas of income including cesspool emptying and pest control. - 14.
-Investment Property Net additional income of £19,000 is forecast. - 15.
-Interest receipts are currently forecasting an adverse variance of £6,000; this is as a result of low interest rates being offered for investments and also as a result of reducing balances following property acquisitions earlier this calendar year.
+Expenditure is currently £82,000 below profile, offset by some underperforming areas of income including cesspool emptying and pest control. - 15.
+Investment Property Net additional income of £45,000 is forecast.